forestgrape/people_interactions/conflicts/military.md

 Defensive Capabilities in Offense:
 * When carrying out longer lasting offensive operations or conquests, to hold positions, equipment with defensive capabilities (e.g. to target opponent vehicles) is needed.
-* When the opponents defence relies 'offensive equipment', defensive equipment can be useful as counter e.g. anti armor against armored units used in defence. <!--at least promotes defensive equipment...-->
+* When the opponents defence relies on 'offensive equipment', defensive equipment can be useful as counter e.g. anti armor against armored units used in defence. <!--at least promotes defensive equipment...-->

 In conclusion, for offensive operations nearly always at least some equipment with offensive capabilities is required but a flexible offensive force includes equipment with defensive capabilities.
 For defense, defensive equipment is usually best suited, though for reinforcements protected and fast moving vehicles are useful.